THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 We sort of ran into this company by accident as they were across the aisle from Cruise RO.
 Dedicated Marine specializes in custom bimini hardtops for Lagoon and Leopard cats that match the style and contours of the boat.
 They didn’t have anything mentioning Fountaine Pajot, but we figured we’d ask anyways and sure enough, they are currently in the process of building a hardtop for a Helia located in Miami.
 We’re following this one quite closely, as having a bimini over the helm is a must, and having a hardtop would allow us some additional options with regards to solar panels etc.

 As I’ve said almost from the beginning of this blog, I’m a big fan of Furuno.
-I like the level of integration across all systems they provide and the MaxSea software still seems like the best out there.
-However… after almost 5 months of asking, I had yet to hear anything back from Fountaine Pajot on how much a Furuno system would cost, or even if they would be willing to install one.
+I like the level of integration across all systems they provide, and the MaxSea software still seems like the best out there.
+However… after almost 5 months of asking, I had yet to hear anything back from Fountaine Pajot on how much a Furuno system would cost, or even if they would install one.
 I had, however, gotten confirmation that a Raymarine system had already been successfully fitted on the boat, and they would have no problem going that route instead.

 So, Amy and I went to talk to Raymarine and even in the last few months, they’ve put out some new technology that is getting closer to leveling the playing field.
 I’ll go into more depth on everything in another post, but with the new stuff Raymarine has done, and feeling there are more important issues where we’d like to push to have something done our way, we’re happy to have made the decision to go with Raymarine on Starry Horizons.